 If you do experience an emergency, dial 111 for assistance.

-Always trust your gut instinct.
-Make copies of your important documents, like your passport.
-Forward your itinerary along to friends or family so they’ll know where you are.
+Always trust your gut instinct and ake copies of your important documents like your passport.

 The most important piece of advice I can offer is to purchase good travel insurance, especially if you’re participating in any adventure activities.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you: